 Smart plugs are handy in all kinds of ways.
 Some models have built-in dimmers, so you can adjust the brightness of the lamp that’s plugged into them; others can power small appliances, such as a fan or space heater.
 Others can be scheduled, so you can make your home look lived in while you’re away on vacation, or so that you can limit the hours your kids can play video games or watch TV.

 Which smart plug is best for your home?
 Here are our top choices, plus a shopping guide that will help you decide which one is right for you if none of our picks fits your needs.
+You can also click here to see a list of the all the smart plugs we’ve reviewed to date.

 The hub in Lutron’s starter kit can control more than just the smart plugs that come with it.
 It also supports Lutron’s in-wall dimmer switches and you can use it to schedule and automate Lutron’s line of Serena powered window shades.
 What’s more, you can incorporate the kit into a broader smart home system, and it’s compatible with Apple’s HomeKit ecosystem, too.